-Amanda Corrigan is Director of Quality Assurance and a Senior Teaching Fellow in the School of Education.
+Amanda Corrigan is Deputy Head and a Senior Teaching Fellow in the School of Education.
 In June 2017 she was awarded Senior Fellowship of the Higher Education Academy.

 Amanda had been nominated in a range of categories over the past three years at the annual Student Association Teaching Excellence Awards.
 She was presented with the award of Most Supportive Teacher in the University of Strathclyde in 2011 and 2013.
 In 2014 she gained the University award of Strathclyder of the Year.